skinjester/remote-vision/docs/spirit animal notes.md

 2017-04-03 23:16:20
 Picking up work on the Sequencer control next.
-This is a stepfx almost identical to duration_cutoff
+This is a stepfx almost identical to duration_cutoff.

+What does the sequencer need to know?
+- index of next program
+- time remaining until start next program

+Does the sequencer need to be specified in program declaration?
+- no

+Where is the program duration stored?
+- let's assume that all program's run for the same durayion
+- when a program starts, it registers its start time in the FX class
+- actually, no - its more self contained if all that info is kept in the Model class, with all the other program params

 - specify a duration
 	+ where?